Kav192/FE8---BattleProbabilityCalculator/Readme.txt

 	Success - chance that all player units survive and all enemy units survive when they are marked to live and die when they are marked for death.

 1. Download the BattleCalculator.xlsm file, open and click "Enable Content".
+Will most likely have to check "Unblock" in file properties to enable macros.

 2. Make sure Microsoft Scripting Runtime in checked as I frequently use the Scripting.Dictionary object.
 		In VBA editor (Alt+F11 if not) -> Tools -> References, check box relevant box (might have to scroll down a bit).